chris-washington/vue-form/docs/guides/README.md

 ## Setup

-Vue Form comes in the form of a plugin:
+VRx Form comes in the form of a plugin:

 ```js
 import Vue from 'vue';